ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/333000 Sanitary Sewerage.md

 ### SCOPE

 The work under this section shall consist of providing all work, materials, labor, equipment, and supervision necessary to provide for the sanitary sewer work required in these specifications and on the drawings.
-The limits of the work, including the responsible party for testing purposes, shall be clearly defined on the Drawings.
-Included are the following topics:
+The limits of the work, including the responsible party for testing purposes, shall be clearly defined on the drawings.

-1. General
-   1. Scope
-   2. Related Work
-   3. Reference Documents
-   4. Reference Standards
-   5. Submittals
-   6. Provisions for Future Work
-   7. As-Built Drawings
-2. Products
-   1. PVC Pipe
-   2. HDPE Pipe
-   3. Ductile Iron Pipe
-   4. Connections for Dissimilar Pipe Materials
-   5. Manholes
-   6. Castings
-   7. Manhole Chimney Seal
-   8. Drop Manholes
-   9. Board Insulation
-   10. Tracer Wire
-   11. Locator Tape
-3. Execution
-   1. Diverting Sewage
-   2. Diversion Plan
-   3. Laying Pipe
-   4. Bedding/Utility Cover
-   5. Manholes
-   6. Casting Installation
-   7. Connections to Existing Structures
-   8. Sewer Laterals
-   9. Pipe Insulation
-   10. Tracer Wire
-   11. Locator Tape
-   12. Deflection Testing
-   13. Leakage Testing
-   14. Sewer Televising
-   15. Abandon Sewer

 ### RELATED WORK

 Applicable provisions of Division 1 govern work under this section.
 Related work specified elsewhere:

 1. Section 02 32 00 – Geo Technical Investigation
 2. Section 22 11 00 – Facility Water Distribution
 3. Section 22 13 00 – Facility Sanitary Sewerage
 4. Section 22 14 00 – Facility Storm Drainage
 5. Section 30 05 00 – Common Work Results for All Exterior Work
 6. Section 31 23 16.13 – Trenching
 7. Section 31 25 00 – Erosion Control

 :::note
 Determine if this work will impact other related work and revise these specifications accordingly to only include those Sections that apply to the project.